Activate Your Leadership Potential

 About Our Facilitator

-Lynn Bowman is a committed and innovative educational leader, teacher, consultant and coach with over twenty-five years of experience in independent schools, higher education, and educational non-profits.
-Specializing in leadership and team development, multicultural education, social justice pedagogy, and leading through an equity lens, Lynn is skilled at designing programs and curricula with a focus on how race, class, and gender impact leadership, teaching and learning.
+Lynn Bowman is a committed and innovative educational leader, teacher, consultant, and coach with over twenty-five years of experience in independent schools, higher education, and educational non-profits.
+Specializing in leadership and team development, multicultural education, social justice pedagogy, and leading through an equity lens, Lynn is skilled at designing programs and curricula with a focus on how race, class, and gender impact leadership, teaching, and learning.

 Lynn began her twenty-year tenure at Gordon School in East Providence, RI as a middle school humanities teacher.
 She was appointed Middle School Director in 2015 and Assistant Head of School three years later.
 Lynn has experience with strategic planning at the board and administrative levels and has worked to establish and build partnerships with community organizations and other educational institutions.
-Lynn finds the most joy in her work when she is creating and designing learning experiences which provide participants with opportunities to shift perspective, transform thinking, collaborate with others and connect deeper with self.
+Lynn finds the most joy in her work when she is creating and designing learning experiences that provide participants with opportunities to shift perspective, transform thinking, collaborate with others, and connect deeper with self.
 She has presented at several national educational conferences and schools, focusing on multicultural curriculum development, teacher training and evaluation, and leadership development.

 Lynn attended Brown University where she graduated with a degree in American Literature, and she has a master’s degree in American Literature from Sacramento State University.
 She is certified in restorative justice practice and circle training for educators by the Center for Restorative Justice, and she recently completed coaching training through Georgetown University’s Executive Leadership Coaching Program.
-Grounding her coaching practice in the core values of compassion, curiosity, belonging and optimism, Lynn co-creates an experience of reflection, practice, and action to help her clients build capacity as leaders to better serve
+Grounding her coaching practice in the core values of compassion, curiosity, belonging, and optimism, Lynn co-creates an experience of reflection, practice, and action to help her clients build capacity as leaders to better serve.

 Virtual Format Rates